Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

         - [=] New features:
         - Revised supervised-learning to have proper X samples to avoid very scarce data to enter the pipeline stream.
         - Fixed UnboundLocalError that can happens in specific edge case during outputting final confidence and probability.
+        - Fixed wrong placement of Transformer pooling feature to generate features for X samples that caused X to be filled with Noise due to untrained Transformer token embedding.

      - Note: if you want to see the Changelog history of the library Older versions consider visiting this link:
        - PyPi history: https://pypi.org/project/AbstractIntegratedModule/#history